The Benefits of Art Therapy

 Medically reviewed by Paige Henry, LMSW, J.D.

 Art therapy is an alternative counseling approach for children and adults in individual and group spaces.
-Outside a professional setting, many use art as a form of self-therapy to express challenging emotions that they may struggle to express with words.
+Outside a professional setting, many use art as a therapeutic process to express challenging emotions that they may struggle to express with words.

 Art therapy uses various art media and creative processes to help people feel in touch with their innermost thoughts and feelings.
 Creative expression through art-making can serve as a cathartic outlet, and research has shown its benefits as a therapeutic tool.
-Learning how this method of therapy works may allow you to make a choice for the type of treatment you'd like to try.
+Learning about the effectiveness of art therapy may allow you to make a choice for the type of treatment you'd like to try.

 Getty/AnnaStills

 Art therapy is the process of creating and interpreting art as a form of mental health treatment.
-Art therapy providers trained in this method often help people work through their emotions, symptoms, and concerns through different forms of art, such as painting, drawing, and sculpting.
-This form of therapy is a recognized field that requires a professional art therapist to have certification and training in art and psychotherapy.
+Registered art therapists trained in this method often help people work through their emotions, symptoms, and concerns through different forms of artistic expression, such as painting, drawing, and sculpting.
+Other types of therapy such a music therapy are also chances to express your emotions through creativity.
+Art therapy work is a recognized form of therapy that requires certification and training in art and psychotherapy to become certified art therapists.
 They must also be licensed in their state to practice counseling.

-Art therapy, such as expressive arts therapy, is a creative process that a therapist can use to guide a person toward self-discovery and understanding.
+Art therapy, such as expressive arts therapy, is a creative process that a therapist can use to guide a person toward self-discovery and understanding of their human experience.
 This active art-making process may help individuals gain insight into their feelings and help the provider know what areas to focus their therapy on.
 For example, a client might learn about relationship conflict, unwanted or unhelpful self-beliefs, or challenging life events through art.
 Despite being remarkably hard to understand in many ways, art can be therapeutic and calming.

-If you attend art therapy, you might paint or create a scene or object you did not realize was a symbol of a firm belief or inner struggle.
-Your credentialed art therapist might help you discuss and think about what the symbol means in understandable ways and how your emotions or experiences might appear in your artwork.
+If you attend art therapy, you might paint or create a scene or object you did not realize was a symbolic expression of a firm belief or inner struggle.
+Credentialed art therapists can help you discuss and think about what these symbols mean in understandable ways and how your emotions or experiences might appear in your artwork.

 Art therapy is a relatively new method of therapy that offers powerful solutions to everyday dilemmas.
 The roots of art therapy can be traced back to the field of art history.
 From the Romantic Movement to modern times, artists have used the creative process as a form of self-expression and healing.
 Alain de Botton's ideas in his art books have brought widespread agreement that art therapy has a latent therapeutic potential.